 Instant Pot (or Slow Cooker) Low-Carb Greek Pork Tacos (Video)

 We loved this lemony Greek pork served in low-carb tortillas for Instant Pot Low-Carb Greek Pork Tacos; you can also cook this in a slow cooker if you prefer.
 And these Greek Pork Tacos are also low-glycemic, and South Beach Diet Phase Two.
 Make tacos with lettuce wraps for a version that’s Keto, South Beach Diet Phase One, and gluten-free.
-Use the Recipes-by-Diet-Type Index to find more recipes like this one.
+Use the Pressure Cooker Index to find more recipes like this one.

 Watch the Video to see if you might like to make